blacksempai/angular-notes-api/README.md

 # Angular Notes
-Simple Web-app for making a notes.
+Simple Web-app for making a collective notes.
 **This ap is hosting on heroku.
 You can visit it via link: [https://dry-escarpment-57899.herokuapp.com/](https://dry-escarpment-57899.herokuapp.com/)**

 ## Technologies